CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

     This guide assumes that you have installed _**Debian 12**_ (*Bookworm*).

-    Installation (on that system) of other required software is described in respective sections of this chapter.
+    Installation of other required software is described in respective sections of this chapter.

 !!! note

     This guide assumes, for simplicity of description, that all components are installed on the same machine/system.
-Keep in mind that this is not a requirement, just one of possible approaches.
+This is not a requirement, just one of possible approaches.

 Third-party software the *n6* system depends on includes: